 Is your company active in the Netherlands, and do you want to address social risks in your international value chain?
 Do you want to work on a living income or wages for your local producers and suppliers?
 Or do you want to improve the working conditions or address the risk of child labour in your supply chain?
 Then, apply for the Social Sustainability Fund (SSF).

-Because of upcoming laws, companies must show how they avoid and address negative impacts in their supply chain.
+Because of upcoming laws, companies must show how they avoid and address negative impacts in their supply chains.
 As an unintended result, negative impacts can lead to local producers' and suppliers' exclusion from international markets.
-SSF aims to support companies and their local producers and suppliers to carry out socially responsible business practices.
+SSF aims to support companies and their local producers and suppliers in socially responsible business practices.
 Local producers can be different types of businesses, such as small textile mills, agricultural cooperatives, or smallholder farmers.

 SSF supports companies active in the Netherlands that: